Private cloud deployment

 - Verify Cluster Permissions - Check and configure required RBAC permissions

-- Deploy to Cluster - Use the CLI to deploy AI Gateway to your private cloud cluster
+- Deploy the Operator - Use the CLI to deploy the AI Gateway Operator to your cluster

 Part 1: Creating a Pool from the UI